List of participating nations at the Summer Olympic Games

-This is a list of nations, as represented by National Olympic Committees (NOCs), that have participated in the Summer Olympic Games between 1896 and 2020 (held in 2021).
-As of the 2020 Games, all of the current 206 NOCs have participated in at least two editions of the Olympic Games.
-Athletes from Australia, France, Great Britain, Greece, Italy and Switzerland have competed in all twenty-nine Summer Olympic Games.
+This is a list of nations, as represented by National Olympic Committees (NOCs), that have participated in the Summer Olympic Games between 1896 and 2024.
+As of the 2024 Games, all of the current 206 NOCs have participated in at least two editions of the Olympic Games.
+Athletes from Australia, France, Great Britain, Greece, Italy, and Switzerland have competed in all thirty Summer Olympic Games.

 History

 Early years

 Early Games were not clearly documented with respect to participating nations.
-Competitors from 11 to 16 nations participated in the inaugural 1896 Games, in Athens.
+Competitors from 11 to 16 nation participated in the inaugural 1896 Games, in Athens.
 Eleven nations (Australia, Austria, Denmark, Great Britain, France, Germany, Greece, Hungary, Sweden, Switzerland, and the United States) are mentioned in the official report for the Games, and the International Olympic Committee (IOC) states that 14 nations were represented.

 The NOCs for Bulgaria and Chile each claim that they were represented by a single athlete in Athens.
 Other sources also list Egypt, Italy, and the Turkish Empire.

 While official report was actually the summary of the sporting events held at the 1900 Exposition Universelle and so can not be considered as reliable source, the IOC states that 24 nations participated in the 1900 Summer Olympics in Paris, but additional sources list up to 28 nations, with Haiti, Iran, Luxembourg, and Peru being the additions.

 The 1904 Games, held in St. Louis were the first Olympics outside of Europe, with very few top-class athletes from outside the North America taking part, and saw the participation of 12 to 15 nations, including a not yet existing Union of South Africa represented by a Boer team of extras from the Louisiana Purchase Exposition.

 Although the Intercalated Games of 1906 are no longer considered official Games of the Olympiad by the IOC, they helped restore the Olympic movement.
 Participation at subsequent Games grew steadily, with 22 nations in London for 1908 and 28 nations in Stockholm for the 1912 Games.

 At these two Games (only), one of the delegations was actually a combined team of athletes from Australia and New Zealand, designated Australasia.

 The Games of 1916, planned for Berlin, were cancelled due to World War I.